scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ![test1](./tutorial_test2.png)

 We also need to specify our credentials since, as already mentioned, our script is a secure web service.
 For now, we will use our scriptr.io account's main token.
 To get it, click your username in scriptr.io's [workspace](https://www.scrptr.io/workspace).
-Click "Account" the copy the value of the Token field.
+Click "Account", then copy the value of the "Token" field.

 ![test1](./tutorial_test3.png)